Skip to the content.

 It is developed in Python and implements extraction, inversion, poisoning and evasion attacks and defenses.

-ART supports the most popular frameworks: Tensorflow, Keras, PyTorch, MxNet, ScikitLearn, among many others.
+ART supports the most popular frameworks: Tensorflow, Keras, PyTorch, MxNet, and ScikitLearn among many others.

 Workshop to learn Adversarial Machine Learning with ART 🇪🇸